Present to the community our proposal to do an operational update of different oracle aspects, for the sake of consistency across instances of Aave.

 With the Generalized price sync solution already applied on multiple assets, in cases like Optimism and Arbitrum, when listing some assets like wstETH, not all underlying price feed components were available to “plug” into the adapter contract.

 Additionally, before the risk teams evaluated better the risk associated with the pricing of LSTs it was not completely clear if the “primary market” exchange rate of the assets should be used.
 Both following discussions of the community, activation of withdrawals in some LSTs, and after checking with Gauntlet and Chaos Labs, seems legitimate to unify all pricing methods to use “official” (and non-manipulatable) exchange rates on all generalized price syncs.

 To do that, the proposal will include the following specific changes:

 - wstETH on both Optimism and Arbitrum will be priced based on a generalized price sync adapter using wstETH/ETH/USD composition.
-We have confirmed with Chainlink that the wstETH/ETH underlying feed is based on the Ethereum-exposed exchange rate between wstETH/stETH/ETH.

 - stMATIC and MATICX will be priced based on their on-chain exchange rates stMATIC/MATIC and MATICX/MATIC combined with MATIC/USD, also following an adapter approach.
 The stMATIC/MATIC and MATICX/MATIC exchange rates will be taken directly from the smart stMATIC and MATICX, as they are non-manipulatable.